Jenny16x/Pewlett-Hackard-Analysis/README.md

 <p>The results shows that
 <ol>
-<li>1.
-There is 41381 employees that are at retirement ago for the upcoming year.</li>
+<li> There is 41381 employees that are at retirement ago for the upcoming year.</li>
-<li>2.
-Development Department has the most employees that are eligible.</li>
+<li> Development Department has the most employees that are eligible.</li>
-<li>3.
-Finance Depart has the least employees that will enter the retirement.</li>
+<li> Finance Depart has the least employees that will enter the retirement.</li>
-<li>4.
-There are 1550 employees that are eligible to participate in the mentorship program.</li>
+<li> There are 1550 employees that are eligible to participate in the mentorship program.</li>
 </ol>